What is Happening?

 The Telecommunications Radiocommunications and Broadcasting Regulator (TRBR) has selected Neustar to provide domain name Registry and DNS services for the .vu ccTLD.

-On 1 October 2019, all .vu domain names will be transitioned from the existing provider Telecom Vanuatu Limited (TVL), to new Registry infrastructure operated by Neustar.
+On 12 December 2019, all .vu domain names were transitioned from the existing provider Telecom Vanuatu Limited (TVL), to new Registry infrastructure operated by Neustar.

 Who is the Telecommunications Radiocommunications and Broadcasting Regulator (TRBR)?